-For the next few days, I will be highlighting some of the most popular sabermetric stats available to the public.
-Earlier today, we began the series with OPS/OPS+.
+For the next few days, I will be bringing back my “Know Your Stats” series that I began a few years back to highlight some important sabermetric stats and concepts.
+Earlier today, we went through OPS and OPS+.
 Now we continue with wOBA…

 There is nothing arbitrary in the exact weighting we have of a home run relative to a triple, or a ground ball to a line drive.
 Years upon years of data allow us to convert back and forth, or up and down with ease.
 A common complaint with modern sabremetrics is the bewildering array of fractional coefficients that dot the scene, but if you look at a formula that’s based on linear weight, don’t see them as confusing numbers.
 Instead, look at them as relative values, derived through years of baseball being played.

 Essentially, the coefficients in wOBA come from the decades of baseball history that show us how singles, doubles, triples, home runs, walks, and HBP affect a team’s run expectancy.
 When you look at the wOBA coefficients, they intuitively make sense before you even look at what the linear weights tell you.
 A walk is worth slightly less than a single because a single moves runners over two bases more often.
 Just as eras change, wOBA can slightly change from year to year, although nothing really changes that significantly.
 You can see the constants going back to 1871 here.
 Here is the current wOBA formula:

 wOBA = (0.688×uBB + 0.719×HBP + 0.878×1B + 1.245×2B + 1.576×3B + 2.030×HR) / (AB + BB – IBB + SF + HBP)

 - wOBA is a context-independent statistic meaning a walk with the bases loaded and a walk with the bases empty are weighted the same, just like most traditional statistics we deal with.